These are common questions and answers for the fiscal year (FY) 2026 Service Area Competition (SAC) funding opportunity.

 -

-The HRSA Primary Health Care Digest is a weekly email newsletter containing information about the Health Center Program, including all competitive funding opportunities.
+The HRSA Primary Health Care Digest is a bi-weekly email newsletter containing information about the Health Center Program, including all competitive funding opportunities.
 If you are interested in Health Center Program funding, we encourage you to subscribe several staff.